I recently and somewhat randomly came across the poster below for the 1966

 How freaking awesome is that?

-I got one from my cousins as a belated birthday gift, along with a Spider-Man Cupcake-Decorating Kit.
+I just recently got one as a gift, along with a Spider-Man Cupcake-Decorating Kit.
 The latter is no longer available from the Williams-Sonoma website; neither is the Marvel Heroes Cupcake-Decorating Kit featuring Hulk, Iron Man, Captain America, and Thor.
-I'm linking to them anyway in case that changes and including some images below because they're freaking awesome.
+I’m

 Bryan Walsh contributed a good piece on Hurricane Sandy to last week’s issue of Time.